TarikAzizAmin/PortScanner/README.md

 # PortScanner
-#This python script uses pythons SOCKET libraby to connect to an <IP> and scan for the opening ports, it also provides us with the running services on those open ports
+#This python script uses pythons SOCKET libraby to connect to an <IP> and scan for the opening ports, it also provides us with the running services on those open ports(firsts 1025 ports)

 #*company name*: "CODTECH IT SOLUTION"
 #*name* : TARIK AZIZ AMIN